 There are other viewing platforms and walking tracks around the riverside and falls as well so you can take them in from a variety of angles.
-A nice view of the falls can be had a loop road just off the main highway and a swing bridge traverses the river leading to other vantage point.
-Alternatively the Huka Falls Walkway, which starts by Otumuheke Stream at the Spa Thermal Park, has some lookout points.
+A nice view of the falls can be had on a loop road just off the main highway.
+A swing bridge traverses the river leading to other vantage points.
+Alternatively, the Huka Falls Walkway, which starts by Otumuheke Stream at the Spa Thermal Park, has some lookout points.

 For a different taste of the falls, take a boat to their base and feel the spray on your skin.
-Try a relaxed river cruise, or dial up the adrenaline on the Huka Falls jet, which spins you along the water at top speed for a real rush.
+Try a relaxing river cruise, or dial up the adrenaline on the Huka Falls jet which spins you along the water at top speed for a real rush.

 Getting there is easy.
 The Huka Falls car park is less than 2 km north of Taupo, an easy trip in your hired car.

-The man made terraces, resplendent in pink, white, and blue, are a tribute to the original Pink and White Terraces, which were lost in the Mt Tarawera eruption of 1886.
-The walkway also features a recreated Maori village, a carving house, and artificial geyser.
+The man-made terraces, resplendent in pink, white, and blue, are a tribute to the original Pink and White Terraces, which were lost in the Mt Tarawera eruption of 1886.
+The walkway also features a recreated Maori village, a carving house, and an artificial geyser.

-A new outdoor area with tranquil waterfalls and rockpools, restricted to ages 14 and over, is an ideal escape for rest and rejuvenation.
+An outdoor area with tranquil waterfalls and rockpools, restricted to ages 14 and over, is an ideal escape for rest and rejuvenation.
 Come for a thermal soak and a massage.
 There’s a range of treatments available that make use of indigenous herbal products (which you can buy to take home, along with arts and crafts).
-Don’t miss the red mud pools and the healing Honeymoon Pool
+Don’t miss the red mud pools and the healing Honeymoon Pool.

 At night, the steamy terraces come alive for the nighttime cultural experience, offering an authentic insight into the rich heritage here.
 You’ll be greeted by a traditional welcome, Maori speeches, song and dance, and the chance to watch tattooists, weavers and carvers at work.
-Performance is a pillar of the hospitality and the concerts are always memorable.
-And of course it would not be complete without tucking into a tasty hangi meal.
+Of course, your evening would not be complete without tucking into a tasty hangi meal.
 A guided tour of the premises is included.